Which Situation Shows A Constant Rate Of Change Apex

 1. Linear Relationships in Physics:

-- Constant Acceleration: While velocity can be constant, acceleration can also be constant.
+• Constant Acceleration: While velocity can be constant, acceleration can also be constant.
 Imagine a ball falling freely under gravity (ignoring air resistance).
 The acceleration due to gravity is approximately 9.8 m/s².
-This means that the ball's velocity increases by 9.8 m/s every second.
+What this tells us is the ball's velocity increases by 9.8 m/s every second.
 This is a constant rate of change of velocity.

 2. Linear Relationships in Finance: